quchen/stgi/README.md

 1. Does this leak memory?
 If yes, then on the heap or on the stack, and why?
 2. I heard GHC doesn't have a call stack.
 How does that work?
 3. Why is this value not garbage collected?
-4. Do linked lists have bad performance?
+4. Why are lists sometimes not very performant?

 Language introduction